pdidev/pdi/pdi/docs/Using_PDI.md

 # %PDI usage {#PDI_usage}

-After \ref Installation step, %PDI must be used in the application, that is written either in C/C++, Fortran or Pyhton.
+After \ref Installation step, %PDI must be used in the application, that is written either in C/C++, Fortran or Python.

 ## Preparing the environment {#preparing_the_environment}